MuyanXie/Project-Catan/README.md

 ## REST API Documentation:
 A Maven repository dependency *Open Api Documentation* has been embeded into pom.xml file in the Spring Boot Backend.
 You can access the api documentation file easily at http://localhost:8080/swagger-ui/index.html after launching the backend in local environment.

+Also, you can download the __Swagger UI.html__ and __Swagger UI_files__ folder from Project-Catan-REST-API-Documentation to load a html view of REST API Documentation.

+Troubleshooting Update (2023.1.26): Make to enable CROS access of Swagger UI.html to Swagger UI_files in your brower to render the correct content in the opened html webpage.

 ## Additional Information:

 This project is implemented by Muyan(Sam) Xie, with all rights reserved.